 Cathie Lewis, originally from Middlebury, Vermont, has spent over 30 years working in the public sector, primarily with public utilities divisions.
 During her time with the City of Sanibel, Lewis helped develop the Utility Department and assisted in establishing an island-wide sanitary sewer collection and treatment system.
 Lewis also developed a storm-water management system known as PRISM (Personal Responsibility for Island Storm-water Management) for the city of Fort Myers Beach, Florida.

-Jeff Powers is the Founder and CEO of a medical equipment supply company.
+Jeff Powers is the Founder and CEO of a wholesale pharmaceutical distributor.
 Jeff also founded The MedVets Charitable Foundation.
-He serves as an advisor to the Sanibel School Fund and enjoys spending time with his family and coaching his two sons on their baseball and soccer teams.
+He is a member of the City of Sanibel Charter Review Committe and served as an advisor to the Sanibel School Fund.
+Jeff enjoys spending time with his family and coaching his two sons' sports teams.

 Ginnie Pritchett-McSpadden is a Southwest Florida native; graduating from Bishop Verot High School in 2002, lettering in academics and golf.
 She obtained her Bachelor’s degree from the University of Central Florida in Orlando and started her career working as the marketing and advertising account executive at Sanibel Harbour Resort & Spa in Fort Myers.
 Ginnie’s biggest passion has been launching and running the Southwest Florida Eagle Cam with her family.
 She currently works as a Senior Account Supervisor for Norris Sports Group, a Naples based sports and social media marketing company.

-Jeff Weigel owns and runs a restaurant on Sanibel Island and has been self employed in the restaurant business for fifteen years.
+Jeff Weigel owns and runs a restaurant on Sanibel Island and has been self employed in the restaurant business for two decades.
 Jeff is an active community member and past president of the Sanibel School Fund.
 He has three children and spends the little free time he has flying.